fiboa/flik-extension/README.md

 [Field Boundaries for Agriculture (fiboa) Specification](https://github.com/fiboa/specification).

-The area identifier (FLIK) is a unique identifier key to clearly identify field blocks and similar entities, which is mostly used in Germany but can be used internationally.
+The area identifier (FLIK) is a unique identifier key to clearly identify field blocks and similar entities, which is currently only used in Germany in this way but could be used internationally.

 - Examples:
   - [GeoJSON](examples/geojson/)